 Another possible reason for why so many people want to feel like Davids might be that human minds are extremely limited.
 Almost everyone, no matter how powerful and smart they appear on the surface, seems to feel confused sometimes.
 As philosophers such as David Hume, Karl Popper, Socrates, and many others have pointed out, certainty is an illusion, yet we tend to believe that “other people” know what’s going on.
 Often we conclude that these knowledgeable and powerful “other people” are the source of our troubles.
 Being a David means that you might feel overwhelmed by troubles now, but some day your strength will shine through and you will confidently join the ranks of the mythical confident and powerful people yourself.
 If for no other reason, most people have felt this frustration of being thwarted simply from being children.
 Children literally are smaller and weaker than the giant adults around them.
 It’s a rare person who has not experienced the childhood desire to do something that seems important, only to be stopped by adults with more power who say that it’s forbidden.

 I’m not really writing anything new here, but we can see the fluid nature of David and Goliath on “Survivor” too.
-One of the Davids is a young robotic scientist.
+One of the Davids is a young robotics scientist.
 He’s obviously extremely intelligent and has achieved great success at an early age.
 Does he really count as a David?
 One of the Goliaths lost a hundred pounds on his way to becoming a SWAT officer.
 He could easily be portrayed as a David because he overcame his lack of physical fitness.
 There’s not much difference in physical attractiveness between the Davids and Goliaths either.
-(Hey, the David tribe has to wear swimsuits too.)
+(Hey, Survivor wants to put the David tribe in swimsuits too.)

 On to the first episode!